Jump to Content

 • Ensure that all data, code, models, and transformation tools used in AI applications are inventoried and tracked.

-• Who can implement: Model Creators, Model Consumers (if storing models)
+Model Creators, Model Consumers (if storing models)

-• Risk mapping: Data and Poisoning, Model Source Tampering, Model Exfiltration
+Data Poisoning, Model Source Tampering, Model Exfiltration

 Model and Data Access Controls